Skip links and keyboard navigation

 Organise mentoring or buddying (performance)

-Have a more experienced or skilled employee mentor or buddy the poor performing employee.
+Have a more experienced or skilled employee mentor or buddy the employee to assist them to develop their skills and knowledge.
 Introduce a plan for improvement and set a clear timeframe for success.

 Performance improvement plan (performance)